Israelis mark a year since Hamas' Oct. 7 terror attack with hostages still in Gaza and war growing around them

 Israeli Prime Minister Benjamin Netanyahu visited a memorial in Jerusalem on Monday, where he said Israelis "went through a terrible massacre a year ago, and we stood up as a people, like lions."

 The forum for families of the Oct.
-7 hostages announced Monday morning that Idan Shtivi, among the dozens of people abducted from the festival, was confirmed to have been killed by Hamas during the attack.
+7 hostages announced Monday morning that Idan Shtivi, who was among the dozens of people abducted from the festival, was confirmed to have been killed by Hamas during the attack.
 His body was taken into Gaza that day, and is still being held there by the group.

-The memorial events came as tension continued to rise across the volatile Middle East.
+The memorial events came as tensions continued to rise across the volatile Middle East.
 Israel carried out more airstrikes inside Lebanon overnight, where its fight against the Hamas-allied group Hezbollah has intensified rapidly since mid-September.

 The Israel Defense Forces said it had also responded to an "immediate threat" of a new Hamas attack in Gaza, the group's longtime stronghold, striking a hospital there as it intercepted three projectiles fired from the Palestinian territory.